SeanMcP/videos/scripts/complete/set-xhr-breakpoints-in-chrome-devtools.md

 Breaking on all URLs is nice at times, but it will get noisy if your app is making a lot of requests.

-Let's remove that breakpoint by right-clicking the breakpoint and selecting "Remove breakpoint".
+Let's remove that breakpoint by right-clicking and selecting "Remove breakpoint".

 You can set a more specific breakpoint based url or fragment matching.
 Add a new breakpoint by clicking the "+" icon.
 Now we can enter the url or fragment that we want to match on.